 - S: (n) bodkin, threader (a blunt needle for threading ribbon through loops)

-Looking at a bodkin I dare you guess its functionality, especially that it comes in many unexpected shapes.
+Looking at a bodkin I dare you to guess its functionality, especially since it comes in many unexpected shapes.
 I myself own three different types.
 I KNOW I have three types but I only found two.
 The third is probably in a safe place somewhere and doesn’t like to have its image taken.

 Picture of a bodkin

 A Bodkin always has an elongated shape which allows it to go through the casing easily, even if it’s very thin.
-It can help to insert elastic, cording, ribbon or trim through a fabric casing without the need to take out stitches.
+It can help to insert elastic, cording, ribbon, or trim through a fabric casing without the need to take out stitches.
 Some bodkins are designed to help extract old elastic or cording from casing too as in the image above.

 Like anything else, once you know what it’s for and how you can use it, it all seems obvious and you may ask yourself how could you live without it!